The Sparrow's Home

 Christian accountability, the book tells us, is about being honest with another trusted believer about our temptations, sins, and the state of our heart.
 It is meant to be a dialogue, though.
 One in which we are able to speak grace and truth into each other’s lives.

 If, in the course of writing this blog, I could convince my readers of the benefit of just one thing it would be Covenant Eyes.
-I really love my raspberry leaf, and I am sold out on the method of homeschooling high school we’ve chosen… but they don’t matter like this matters.
+I really love my healing salve, and I am sold out on the method of homeschooling high school we’ve chosen… but they don’t matter like this matters.

 This matters.